Ziya-As/13_SQL_EDA/README.md

 ## Intro

 This is a SQL Exploratory Data Analysis project.
-The project involves querying the database, using aliases for table names, `JOIN`s, `UNION`s, subqueries, ranking using the window functions, aggregate functions, grouping, ordering, and limiting the result set, and using date functions.
+The project involves querying the database, using aliases for table names, `JOIN`s, `UNION`s, subqueries, ranking using the window functions, aggregate functions, grouping, ordering, limiting the result set, and using date functions.

 It could be coded along following this video:
 [SQL Exploratory Data Analysis (EDA) Project | Full Hands-On Portfolio Project](https://www.youtube.com/watch?v=6cJ5Ji8zSDg)